Freakwill/reports/2025-02/local models.md

 *Remark.* $K(x,y)$ could be seen as the joint distribution (un-normalized) of $x$ and $y$.

 *Remark.* Please note that the localization method is different from the kernel method.
 There are many connections between the two, but there are also obvious differences.
 However, the two can definitely be unified.
+In the kernel method, the kernel is always sym.p.d. (in usual settings), called positive definite kernel To distinguish it from the localized kernel.

+#### As an operator on function spaces

 A kernel $K$ is corresponded to a linear operator on function spaces:
 $$